 TL;DR:

-Set up event-triggered messages (booking confirmed, 24 hours before check-in, post-checkout) using dynamic fields like guest name, property address, and access codes.
+In order to automate guest messaging, set up event-triggered messages (booking confirmed, 24 hours before check-in, post-checkout) using dynamic fields like guest name, property address, and access codes.
 One-time setup, then every guest gets the right information at exactly the right moment — without you typing a word.

-How automated messages work
+How automated messages wor?

 Automated messages fire based on reservation events, not guest replies.
 You define the trigger — “reservation confirmed,” “24 hours before check-in,” “guest checked out” — and the system sends your pre-written message when that event occurs.